theodi/p2p/results/index.md

 </table>

 <p>We included some external open data, namely population estimates from the UK census for each of the region.
 From this we can "normalise" (divide) the regional figures by population.
 London still tops the list with £12 per person of lending.
-The differences across regions are more pronounced among investors.
+The differences across regions are more pronounced among lenders.
 The range of lending per person ranges from £1.4 to £11.8 for UK regions, whereas the range for recipients only goes from £3.9 to £7.3 per person.
 Hence, there is substantially more lending in London and the South of the UK, whilst recipients are more evenly distributed across the country.
 </p>

 <h3>Loan rates and term per region</h3>